battlecode/battlecode-scaffold-2017/README.md

 - The client: this is the software that displays Battlecode matches.
 For most users, the client will automatically create a server for running a match and display that match as it computes.
 The client also plays match files like those from scrimmage matches and the tournaments.
+Finally, the client also contains a map editor, for those who would like to create their own maps to test their robots on.

 This project scaffold handles installing and running these components using Gradle.